ctlaranjeiro/todos-API/README.md

 # Todos App

-This is a basic Todos app, with authentication so the user can control lists and tasks.
+This is a basic Todos app API, with authentication so the user can control lists and tasks.